Menu

 Why learn prompt engineering with Coddy

-• Practice real AI prompts in your browser and see live LLM responses — no API keys to manage, no setup.
+• Practice real AI prompts in your browser and see live LLM responses.
+No API keys to manage, no setup.
 Every prompt-engineering exercise runs against a real model so you learn what actually changes the output.

-• Free prompt engineering certificate when you finish the course — a credible signal for AI, content, support, and product roles where prompt-engineering skills are increasingly expected.
+• Free prompt engineering certificate when you finish the course.
+A credible signal for AI, content, support, and product roles where prompt-engineering skills are increasingly expected.

 Frequently asked questions about learning prompt engineering